-Scientific knowledge is necessary, but is not sufficient for understanding the relationships among science, technology, society, and the environment.
-To understand these relationships fully, it is essential that students consider the values related to science, technology, society, and the environment.
+Scientific knowledge is necessary, but is not in itself sufficient for understanding the relationships among science, technology, society, and the environment.
+To understand these relationships, it is essential that students understand the values related to science, technology, society, and the environment.

-To achieve scientific literacy, students must also develop an appreciation for the importance of sustainable development.
-To this end, the Science Framework and Senior 1 Science: A Foundation for Implementation integrate the Sustainable Development Strategy developed by the Province of Manitoba (See Figure 2).
+To achieve scientific literacy, students must develop an appreciation for the importance of sustainable development.
+To this end, this Science Framework integrates the Sustainable Development Strategy developed by the Province of Manitoba (see Figure 2).